zordius/gulp-jsx-coverage/README.md

     mocha: {                                         // will pass to mocha
         reporter: 'spec'
     },
-    babel: {                                         // will pass to babel
+    babel: {                                         // will pass to babel-core
+        presets: ['es2015', 'react'],                // Use proper presets or plugins for your scripts
         sourceMap: 'both'                            // get hints in covarage reports or error stack },
     coffee: {                                        // will pass to coffee.compile